krotik/spieljunge/README.md

 - After a reboot your button presses should be visible on the normal console.

 ### Installing RetroPie

-To install RetroPie I followed the "Manual Installation" guide (https://github.com/retropie/retropie-setup/wiki/Manual-Installation) with "Boot to emulationstation" (https://github.com/RetroPie/RetroPie-Setup/wiki/FAQ#how-do-i-boot-to-the-desktop-or-kodi) in combination with the "First Installation" guide (https://retropie.org.uk/docs/First-Installation/).
-Since the setup of the input controller is part of the installation I recommend to sort out the "GPIO as keyboard" first.
+To install RetroPie I followed the "Manual Installation" [guide](https://github.com/retropie/retropie-setup/wiki/Manual-Installation) with "Boot to emulationstation" [link](https://github.com/RetroPie/RetroPie-Setup/wiki/FAQ#how-do-i-boot-to-the-desktop-or-kodi) in combination with the "First Installation" [guide](https://retropie.org.uk/docs/First-Installation/).
+Since the setup of the input controller is part of the installation I recommend to sort out the "GPIO as keyboard" before installing RetroPie.